 Mozilla has decided to block all versions of Adobe Flash in FireFox to protect users from vulnerabilities found in Flash.
 It’s likely you have the Flash plugin installed on your browsers or if you work in IT you probably already know how risky it can be having an out dated version of Flash installed.

-It’s always interesting to see what naming conventions other sysadmins use when it comes to deploying servers.
+It’s always interesting to see what naming conventions are used on servers by other sysadmins.

-Some of the common naming conventions I’ve seen over the years are named after characters from cartoons, the planets, colours, girls names, months, and of course the default name entered during the Windows install.
+Over the years I’ve seen my fair share of naming convention, some useful but for the most part useless.
+Server names would characters from cartoons, the planets, colors, girl’s names, months, and of course the default name entered during the install of Microsoft Windows.